-As someone who knows very little about cars, I was skeptical about the newly established ‘Mablethorpe Car Show’ event being held on Sherwood field.
+As someone who knows very little about cars, I was sceptical about the newly established ‘Mablethorpe Car Show’ event being held on Sherwood Field.
 However, I was more than just pleasantly surprised; the glorious sunshine and variety of activities made it an interesting and enjoyable day out.

 Even children were represented, as there was a large bouncy council, face painting, and ‘kiddies’ archery available for them to try out.
 This, coupled with the food and drink stands — serving burgers, hotdogs, and ice cream — gave the new event a more festival tone, as there was much more to offer than simply cars and other vehicles.

 That being said, there was an impressive turnout of cars and other motors, and the entire day had a buzz as people expressed their deep interest in the field and those who knew much less listened attentively, learning about the hobby of collecting and maintaining these outstanding vehicles.
 It was a different event, new to the area, but the popularity proves that there is a demand for such shows, and both car lovers and people like myself are hoping for more of the same.